tdrmk/pyrenderer/README.md

 Parses HTML contents and generates a DOM tree.
 It consists of a tokenizer and a parser

-Tokenizer converts the HTML content into a stream of token of different kinds.
+**Tokenizer** converts the HTML content into a stream of tokens of different kinds.
-Tokens are identified using regular expressions.
+Tokens are extracted using regular expressions.
 Token kinds are start tags, end tags, self-closing tags, text, comments, doctype and spaces.
 Comments, doctype and spaces tokens are ignored.
 Rest are used to construct the DOM tree.
-Start tag and self-closing tag tokens also have attributes (map of key-value pairs) extracted from HTML.
+Start tag and self-closing tag tokens can also have attributes (map of key-value pairs) extracted from HTML.

 Additionally, all tag names, attribute key-value pairs are converted into lower case.
 Excessive spaces from text are also removed and text is trimmed.